-We would revise the outlook to stable if macroeconomic conditions and the performance of the Dutch commercial and residential real estate sectors were to diverge materially from our central expectations.
-We could also revise our outlook to stable if a more aggressive capital policy materially weakened de Volksbank's financial profile or if, due to its business concentration, the bank was unable to sustain its sizable franchise and stable earnings.
+We would revise the outlook to stable if a less conservative capital policy materially weakened de Volksbank's financial profile, or if, due to its business concentration, the bank was unable to sustain satisfactory earnings when compared to peers in an interest rate environment that could be depressed for a longer period of time.

-We do not assign outlooks to our issue ratings on bank's debt.
-That said, we expect our issue ratings on de Volksbank tier 2 instrument to move in tandem with the banks unsupported group credit profile.
-For details on the hybrid instrument rating please see 'Hybrid issue ratings' section below.
+We do not assign outlooks to issue ratings on bank debt.
+That said, we expect our issue ratings on de Volksbank's Tier 2 instrument to move in tandem with the bank's unsupported group credit profile.